NoneShen/Poly-document/new_product/integrate_assets/token.md

 - Send asset excel.

 ### Step5.
 Wait to import
  - Wait for the operator to add the contract address to the whitelist, then you can visit: https://bridge.poly.network/testnet to complete the cross-chain transfer from the source chain to target chain.

 ##2.
-Poly Bridge Personal Computer User Manual
+User Manual for Imported Token

 > [!NOTE]
-> the token $METIS will be taken as the example in this document.
+> the token `METIS` will be taken as the example in this document.

 ### Step1.
 Select asset
 - Firstly, you need to select the token you want to transfer.
 As shown in Figure 1, click “Asset”, then you can choose the token in the pop-window.
 <div align=center><img src="resources/token_selectassect_step1.png" alt=""/></div>